rmanocha/linear-nvim/README.md

 We store the API key you provide in a plaintext file in `vim.fn.stdpath("data")`.
 You can always delete it there.
 Alternatively, you can simply revoke the key from Linear itself, if/when needed.

 ### Keymaps

+You can put these wherever you define your custom keymaps (eg. `lua/config/keymaps.lua`) if you're using [LazyVim](https://github.com/LazyVim/LazyVim))

 ```lua
 vim.keymap.set("n", "<leader>mm", function()